The Truth About Binge Eating Disorder

 When I was working I used to eat in my car at lunch (before I became a stay-at-home mom again) so others wouldn’t see the amount and what I was eating.

 I felt I would be judged by anyone and everyone who saw me eating because of how big I was and the junk I was putting into my body.
-I would rarely carry the cup with the fast food or restaurant’s name on it back into work because that would give away where I had eaten, and in my mind, I would be judged.
+I would rarely carry the cup with the fast food or restaurant’s name on it back to work because that would give away where I had eaten, and in my mind, I would be judged.

 Eating “Normal” in Front of Others